 traction battery pack.
 Also, the system could be considered as a PHEV because you can plug the Volvo into any outlet to charge overnight.

 in Stockholm in 2018.
-I like this car but not the efficiency of the car in Parallel Mode.
+I like this car but not the efficiency of the car in Parallel Mode only that is less than my Prius 2004 efficiency.
 According to my data collection

 electric energy from the electric motor regenerates to the traction battery, else: the system switches the ICE to a neutral drive.